apache/yunikorn-site/docs/api/scheduler.md

 ### Queue applications

 Fetch all Applications for the given Partition/Queue combination and displays general information about the applications like used resources, queue name, submission time and allocations.
-In case queue name contains any special characters, needs to be url escaped to avoid issues.
+In case the queue name contains any special characters, it needs to be url escaped to avoid issues.

 **URL** : `/ws/v1/partition/{partitionName}/queue/{queueName}/applications`